When

 We primarily aim to promote participation and active discussion, and no proceedings will be published.
 Therefore, workshop submissions are not limited to unpublished work.

-We welcome proposals for both long (30 min. + discussion) and short (15 min. + discussion) presentations as well as poster presentations.
-Be sure to indicate your target type on the abstract.
+Accepted contributions include long (30 min. + discussion) and short (15 min. + discussion) presentations as well as poster presentations.

 Subject to discussion at the end of the workshop, we envisage the possibility of a follow-up publication in the form of a journal special issue (with a new call for papers and reviewing process).